k2-fsa/k2/docs/source/python_tutorials/fsa_algo/fsa_algo.rst

     Note that ``c_fsa`` contains more than one paths even if ``treat_epsilons_specially`` is `False`
-    since we have added epsilon self loops to `a_fsa`.
+    since we have added epsilon self loops to `b_fsa`.

 ..
 NOTE::